cucapra/opal/docs/opal.md

 OPAL also provides basic built-in tools for working directly with entire distributions.
 A `max` operation gets the most likely element from a distribution, and a `sample` operation can randomly select values according to the distribution.

+~TODO
-[This section bears revisiting once we actually use distributions meaningfully.]
+This section bears revisiting once we actually use distributions meaningfully.
+~

 ## Hypothetical worlds